mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Installing Arch Linux is not the complex task it was a few decades ago.
 Arguably, it requires a bit of knowledge and experience, but it's not out of reach for most tech-savvy users.

-In general, when installing Arch on a new system (in this case, a portable SSD), there are two basic approaches:
+In general, when installing Arch onto a new drive (in this case, our portable SSD), there are two basic approaches:

-1. Install a fresh system from either an existing Arch Linux install[^12] or the Arch Linux ISO;
+1. Install a fresh system from either an existing Linux install[^12] or the Arch Linux ISO;
 2. Clone an existing system to the new drive.

 I'll go cover both approaches in the next sections, alongside with a few tips and tricks I've learnt over the years.